SamueleSoraggi/HMMploidy/README.md

 Initial estimates for alpha and beta to be fed into `hiddenMarkovPloidyShell.R` can be calculated by using `Fitting_dist_contig.py`.

-Currently this is performed by running the script with a list of the input files and the maximum number of samples within any of the files
+Currently this is performed by running the script with a list of the input files

 ### Options

-Along with the input file and maximum number of samples the following options are available:
+Along with the input file the following options are available:
 * `--num_dist [-d]`: Set the number of distributions in the mixture distribtion fitted to the samples.
 Note not all samples may be able to support higher numbers of distributions and when they can't be fitted the highest supported will be taken instead.
 Takes integer values 0-5, default = 0 where 0 means number is not fixed and most likely number is choosen for each sample
 * `--filter [-f]`: Comma seperated values for the upper lower and upper bound for filtering the depths of data.
 Default = `0,1` where each value is between 0 and 1 and lower bound must be less than upper bound.